-Here are some of the most frequently asked questions (and answers) about electric and gas heaters.
+Here are some of the most frequently asked questions (and answers) about electric heaters and gas heaters for your home.

 What is more commonly used in the United States, electric or gas heat?